francescov1/mongoose-tsgen/README.md

 - [x] Virtual properties
 - [x] Both Typescript and Javascript schema files (if using Javascript, you will want to convert to Typescript upon generating the `index.d.ts` file)
 - [x] Typescript path aliases
-- [x] Mongoose method and static functions - These could be improved, they currently get typed as `Function` without parameter and return types
+- [x] Mongoose method, static & query functions
 - [ ] Support for `Model.Create`.
 Currently `new Model` must be used.
 - [ ] Setting subdocument arrays without casting to `any` (currently you need to do `user.friends = [{ uid, name }] as any`).